promptfoo/promptfoo-docs/docs/guides/evaluate-replicate-lifeboat.md

 sidebar_label: Evaluating Replicate Lifeboat
 ---

-# How to Evaluate Models with Replicate Lifeboat
+# How to evaluate GPT 3.5 vs Llama2-70b with Replicate Lifeboat

 Replicate put together a ["Lifeboat" OpenAI proxy](https://lifeboat.replicate.dev/) that allows you to swap to their hosted Llama2-70b instances.
 They are generously providing this API for free for a week.